MobilePayDev/MobilePay-Online/README.md

 In Field 47 tag V!: the value of 23

 ### Delegated Authentication for all Visa Cards
-When you initiate a payment, make sure to use v2 of the API.
+When you initiate a payment, make sure to use v3 of the API.
 Here you give a tokenCallbackUrl for all accepted Visa types.
 However, please also provide a carddataCallbackUrl as failover, because not all Visa cards can be tokenized.
-For Dynamic Linking, please give us MerchantUrl and MerchantName, exactly as registred by the merchant with the Acquirer.</br>
+For Dynamic Linking, please give us MerchantUrl and MerchantName.</br>
 [![](./assets/vts.svg)](./assets/vts.svg)

 When you recieve the tokenCallback, you´ll find a cardIssuedInCountryCode (possible values DK, FI) you can use for your Acquirer routing logic.
 And a Visa Token Service (VTS) service response like this: <br />